sand-worm-labs/docs/docs/sql-syntax/statements/querying/schemaless.md

 # Querying Schemaless Data

-GlueSQL is an SQL database that provides a unique feature: it allows you to work with schemaless data, similar to NoSQL databases.
+WormSQL is an SQL database that provides a unique feature: it allows you to work with schemaless data, similar to NoSQL databases.
 Please note this point in the documentation.

 ## Creating a Schemaless Table